pearstopher/doggr_sp23/hw2.md

     - Restricted to logged-in users
     - Redirects to the login page if you are not logged in
-    - Displays when you aren't logged in (need to fix)
+    - Link displays only when logged in
     - Shows all messages both sent and received

    <br> Visually, each message contains: